 - Trickster: Chel, though Miguel and Tulio are not exactly lacking in this department either.

-- Truth in Television: There actually was a real event in the 15th century where a Spanish army (led by Hernan Cortčs) attempted to invade the Aztecs only to be warmly greeted with gifts and gold in the belief that they were gods (scroll down to read).
+- Truth in Television: There actually was a real event in the 15th century where a Spanish army (led by Hernan Cortès) attempted to invade the Aztecs only to be warmly greeted with gifts and gold in the belief that they were gods, though the veracity of the God Guise story has been contested by other scholars.

 - Vagabond Buddies: Miguel and Tulio.
 Unsurprising, since it's styled after the Trope Codifier.